silver-hornet/silver-hornet.github.io/_posts/2020-11-07-prototype-analysis-template.md

 meta: ""
 ---

 This is a template for game prototype analysis.

-## This is a heading

-Some text.
+This paragraph will briefly summarize the prototype and provide an external link to play it in-browser.

+[insert screenshot]

+## How It Works

+A description of how the game works, the logic involved, and any interesting concepts.
+This may or may not involve occasional code snippets.
+But would prefer to explain it all at a higher level.
+Some sort of basic architectural diagram might be useful to include.

+## Download

+Provide a link to my GitHub repository to download the project.